 The mating habits of these birds begin in late February and can continue through June.

-Males choose a nesting site and begin trying to attract a female.
+Males will choose a nesting site and begin trying to attract a female.

 Courtship behavior consists of the male perching near his nesting site, crowing and waving his wings when a female flies close by.